Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-classifying.md

 ![attribute table of site shapefile](/lidar2dems/assets/site-2.png)

-Now with the site shapefile in hand, the LiDAR can be classified according to terrain type.
+Now with the site shapefile (called features.shp) in hand, the LiDAR can be classified according to terrain type.
 Call the l2d_classify utility with the shapefile:

 	$ l2d_classify las/ -s site.shp --outdir lasclass